ericstevensjr/personalPortfolio/README.md

 - **Home**: Welcome message and introduction.
 - **About Me**: Brief bio about Eric Stevens and his background in software engineering.
+## Projects Section
+- The Projects section highlights notable projects, including the project name, description, and links to view more information.